 Are you looking for a unique and immersive way to learn Spanish?
-Our cultural workshops in Oaxaca offer a one-of-a-kind experience that combines language learning with an exploration of the rich culture of Oaxaca and Mexico.
+Our cultural workshops in Oaxaca offer a one-of-a-kind experience that combines language learning with an exploration of the rich culture of Oaxaca, Mexico and Latin America.

 Whether you're a beginner or an advanced learner, our workshops are tailored to your needs and interests, so you can learn Spanish in the way that works best for you.

 Learn Spanish through hands-on cultural activities

 As an added value to your Spanish immersion, we have crafted a series of Cultural Workshops to provide a space where you can practice and learn "authentic" Spanish while engaging in an interactive experience.
 During the morning classes, you will study the grammar and structure of the Spanish language according to your level, focusing on improving all four skills: speaking, listening, reading and writing.
 You can choose from our year-round or seasonal workshops, view the list below.

 However, enrolling in the Cultural Workshops allows you to come in contact with authentic Spanish and experience how native Spanish speakers communicate daily.
 Likewise, you will be exposed to the proper intonation and pronunciation, learn about cultural expressions and sayings not typically taught in textbooks, and expand your vocabulary.
 Ultimately, gaining an understanding of the cultural context will enable you to have more effective and engaging conversations when speaking Spanish.

 Spanish vocabulary building.